openforcefield/openff-bespokefit/docs/userguide/03_bespoke-executor.md

 than 1 is provided, each worker can work on its own fragment of the target molecule.

-The resulting executor is a context manager that accepts workflows submitted to it by its `submit()` method.
+The resulting executor is a context manager that accepts workflows via its `submit()` method.
+Recall that workflows are instances of the [`BespokeOptimizationSchema`] class, which are created by the [`BespokeWorkflowFactory.optimization_schema_from_molecule()`] method.
 As soon as the context manager ends, the `BespokeExecutor` instance is closed, terminating any running jobs.
 To complete a job, we need to use the `wait_until_complete()` function, which blocks progress in the script until it can return a result.
-This is also the easiest way to get results out of the executor:
+This is also the easiest way to get results out of the
+executor:

 ```python
 //  from openff.bespokefit.executor import BespokeExecutor